File Library: Manage images and files

 If you'd like to edit this to something more human-friendly or search-friendly:

-Edit the File Name and then Save File
+4. Edit the File Name to be what you'd like, then Save File.

-• It guarantees that everywhere the screenshot was used, it's updated to the latest version of the file
+• It guarantees that everywhere the screenshot was used, it's updated to the latest version of the file.

-We strongly recommend updating files from the File Library!
+We strongly recommend updating files this way!

 To make this kind of update: